gardener/documentation/website/documentation/guides/install_gardener/setup-seed/_index.md

 ---
-title: Setting up a Seed Cluster
+title:  Register a Seed Cluster
 description: "How to configure a Kubernetes cluster as a Gardener seed"
 type: docs
 level: advanced